thingdom/node-neo4j/API_v2.md

 tx.commit(cbDone);
 tx.rollback(cbDone);
+tx.renew(cbDone);
 ```

 The transactional `cypher` method is just like the regular `cypher` method,
 except that it supports an additional `commit` option, which can be set to
-`true` to automatically attempt to commit the transaction after this query.
+`true` to automatically attempt to commit the transaction with this query.

 Otherwise, transactions can be committed and rolled back independently.

-TODO: Any more functionality needed for transactions?
-There's a notion of expiry, and the expiry timeout can be reset by making
-empty queries; should a notion of auto "renewal" (effectively, a higher
-timeout than the default) be built-in for convenience?
+They can also be explicitly renewed, as Neo4j expires them if idle too long,
+but every query in a transaction implicitly renews the transaction as well.

 ## Errors